Tour Montparnasse

 Tour Maine-Montparnasse (Maine-Montparnasse Tower), also commonly named Tour Montparnasse, is a 210 m office skyscraper in the Montparnasse area of Paris, France.
 Constructed from 1969 to 1973, it was the tallest skyscraper in France until 2011, when it was surpassed by the 231 m Tour First in the La Défense business district west of Paris's city limits.
-It remains the tallest building in Paris proper and the third tallest in France, behind Tour First and Tour Hekla.
-As of July 2023, it is the 53rd-tallest building in Europe.
+It remains the tallest building in Paris proper and the fourth tallest in France, behind the Link, Tour First and Tour Hekla.
+As of February 2026, it is the 59th-tallest building in Europe.

 The tower was designed by architects Eugène Beaudouin, Urbain Cassan, and Louis de Hoÿm de Marien and built by Campenon Bernard.
 On 21 September 2017, Nouvelle AOM won a competition to redesign the building's façade.
+The commercial center portion will be redesigned by Renzo Piano.

 Description

 The building has 59 floors and is built on top of the Montparnasse–Bienvenüe station of the Paris Métro.

 There is an observation deck, branded as Paris Montparnasse, located on the 56th floor, 200 m above the ground.
 The same floor hosts a restaurant called Ciel de Paris.
 There is also a rooftop terrace.
 On a clear day, the view from the observation deck extends for 40 km; aircraft can be seen taking off from Orly Airport.
 The guard rail, to which various antennae are attached, can be pneumatically lowered.